alphazframework/secret-input/README.md

 This simple library enable to prompt users in interactive CLI apps for passwords without it being printed in the terminal.

+Easily prompt your users for passwords on Windows, Linux or MacOS without having them revealed in the terminal

 ## Example
 ```cpp
 // $main.cpp